TobiiNT/Team-2-Project---Book-Reader/README.md

     - Table of contents for the ease of book traversal
     - Bookmarks and bookmarks traversal

-1. Quality of Conformance
+2. Quality of Conformance

 - During the Project Construction phase, the design specifications must be followed including:
   - The technologies proposed during the Planning Phase
   - The aspects and functions proposed during the Planning Phase

-C.Quality Control
+3. Quality Control

 - For controlling the quality of the project, reviews and tests are used throughout the Project Construction phase to check for flaws and inconsistency